 UPDATE A ROOM WITH A HIGH/LOW LOOK

 One of my favorite looks is what I call high/low.
-It’s all about mixing high end or high end looking designs with chippy, vintage, and well-worn pieces.
+It’s all about mixing higher-end furnishings or high-end-looking designs with less expensive items.

-This is such a friendly, always classic and updated look!
+This is such a friendly, pretty and reasonably priced way to decorate!
 Think of the word juxtaposition.
 It’s the idea of two things being placed together that create a contrast.
 And as a decorator, we want the juxtaposition to be very pleasing or interesting to the eye!

 It’s all about that high/low balance.
-It’s about that beautiful pricey pieces sitting side by side with things I found at Goodwill.
+It’s about beautiful pricey pieces sitting side by side with things I find at Goodwill or on super sale or have had for years and years.
 And when styled right they look amazing together!
 This is decorating gold!

 GET RID OF OUTDATED DECOR